North Carolina Correctional Institution for Women: History

-The first improvements to the prison infrastructure was a $1 million construction project which expanded NCCIW facilities to include four cottage style dormitories, an auditorium, segregation unit, sewing plant, cannery, laundry, kitchen and dining hall and administration building in the late 1940s and early 1950s.
+The first improvement to the prison infrastructure was a $1 million construction project which expanded NCCIW facilities to include four cottage style dormitories, an auditorium, a segregation unit, a sewing plant, a cannery, laundry, kitchen a dining hall, and an administration building in the late 1940s and early 1950s.

-In June 1975, an inmate riot at the prison which began as a work stoppage in the laundry and ended with a confrontation between correctional officers and inmates resulting in minor property damage and injuries to staff and inmates.
+In June 1975, an inmate riot at the prison began as a work stoppage in the prison laundry and ended with a confrontation between correctional officers and inmates resulting in minor property damage and injuries to staff and inmates.
 After four days of rioting, the prison resumed routine operations, although the prison laundry was eventually closed on a permanent basis as a result of the riot.

 Further expansions to the prison infrastructure began in 1986 with the implementation of an aggressive construction and renovation plan for the prison beginning with the construction of a 28-bed infirmary and outpatient medical services building.
-Within the next seven years, the North Carolina General Assembly approved approximately $25 million in additional funding for renovations and infrastructure improvements to the facility including repair or replacement of deteriorated buildings and the addition of support services necessitated by inmate population growth including the construction of six new dormitories, 48-cell maximum security housing unit, inmate mental health facility, prison operations building and gatehouse, security perimeter fence and lighting.
+Within the next seven years, the North Carolina General Assembly approved approximately $25 million in additional funding for renovations and infrastructure improvements to the facility including repair or replacement of deteriorated buildings and the addition of support services necessitated by inmate population growth including the construction of six new dormitories, 48-cell maximum security housing unit, inmate mental health facility, prison operations building and gatehouse, security perimeter fence, and lighting.

 In 1996, the position of prison superintendent at North Carolina Correctional Institution for Women was elevated to Warden, and Carol Caldwell became the first woman to serve as prison warden in North Carolina history.
 NCCIW was featured in two episodes of MSNBC's Lockup documentary series.